ucsd-wes-237b/assignment-3/homework/opencl_tiled_mm_vectorized/README.md

 * Invoke OpenCL kernel
 * Copy results from device to host
 * Deallocate device memory
-* Implement the matrix-matrix multiplication routine using shared memory and tiling
+* Implement the matrix-matrix multiplication routine using shared memory and tiling and vectorization extensions

-Recommended Block dimensions are $16 \times 16$.
+Recommended Block dimensions are $16 \times 16$ with a datatype of `int16`.

 ## Files and Directories